CyVerse-learning-materials/foss/docs/index.md

 ### Capstone Project

-The FOSS workshop asks that you select project that involves a combination of solo and group work.
+Throughout the duration of the course, students will be working on a project of their choosing that uses the tools and concepts presented in FOSS.
+The idea is that doing something tangible related to your own science or work will help you 'level up' your open science skills.
+This could be solo work or a group project depending on your interests.
+The culmination of the project will be a short presentation to the class on the last day of the course.
 You can read more about it at the [capstone project](./final_project/overview.md) page.

-The Capstone Project involves two phases:

-Phase 1: will be taking a skill or concept you've learned, generally pertaining to one week's worth of instruction, and putting it into action for one of your own projects.
-This could be something like improving documentation for an existing project or creating a Data Management Plan for a project proposal.

-Phase 2: working with a group of other FOSS learners who tackled your same topic.
-Together, you will discuss challenges, tips, and next steps for that topic, and put together a short presentation that will be delivered to the rest of the FOSS attendees durning our final meeting.

 ---